Fleurman/qA_Ap/README.md

 ⬜ Develop a totally frontend solution with transformers.js

-⬜ Develop a Flet interface to query your local documents
+⬜ Develop a Flet interface to manage your qA_Ap app

 ## 👥 Contributing